 Who Is Pursuing This New Concept?

 The originator of this unique concept is Fabletics, an active wear company that is the brainchild of Hollywood actress Kate Hudson.
 She was interested in finding a way to create personal active wear for women that was unique to their needs and which could adapt to them quickly and easily.
 She created a subscription-based company that allowed customers access to their own wardrobes.

-The success of her company allowed it to expand beyond an online-only model to open a variety of shops.
 Their new reverse showrooming concept was designed as a way to get people to visit their shops in real life and to help break Amazon’s hold over the clothing industry.
 While it’s not likely to completely break that grip, it’s already making some good inroads.